rakib-shahid/simpleDSboxart/README.md

 OR

-To automatically use default TwilightMenu locations (SD Card letter still required (Windows only))
+(Windows only) To automatically use default TwilightMenu locations (SD Card letter still required)

 Use